 This might include one or more of the following:

->

-> - blood pressure medications known as angiotensin receptor blockers (ARBs) or angiotensin-converting enzyme (ACE) inhibitors; these can lower blood pressure as well as lower the protein levels in the urine
+- blood pressure medications known as angiotensin receptor blockers (ARBs) or angiotensin-converting enzyme (ACE) inhibitors, which can lower blood pressure as well as urine protein levels

-> - immunosuppressant drugs, such as oral steroids
+- immunosuppressant drugs, such as oral steroids

 - omega-3 fatty acid supplements, like a prescription-strength fish oil

 - diuretics, which help remove excess fluid from the blood

 In some people, IgA nephropathy may progress over a few decades and can eventually lead to kidney failure.